-- ireanship in Strand Two.
-He would also chair the Busine 1.
-According to the Ground Rules, negotiations will be organised so that issues are discussed in the following formats, with appropriate distinctions as to participation and procedural arrangements: - greed that it will be open to the group to propose Plenary to the two Governments in the light of the - of the negotiations or as circumstances warrant."
-Strand One - Strand Two - opropriate, other committees and sub-committees of the Strand Three - icipats in the format to which the sub-group relates. the Business Committee.
+- According to the Ground Rules, negotiations will be organised so that issues are discussed in the following formats, with appropriate distinctions as to participation and procedural arrangements:

+- Plenary

+- Strand One

+- Strand Two

+- Strand Three

+- the Business Committee.

-airing the Negotiations
+Chairing the Negotiations

-Paragraph 4 of the "Scenario for the Opening Plenary Session" sets out the arrangements as follows:
+2. Paragraph 4 of the "Scenario for the Opening Plenary Session" sets out the arrangements as follows: